-First thing you will need to do is to wrap your foam wreath form with the black and white striped ribbon.
-I like to pin the ribbon on to my wreaths so that I can reuse my wreath forms, saves a ton of money.
+First, you will need to do is to wrap your foam wreath form with the black and white striped ribbon.
+I like to pin the ribbon onto my wreaths so that I can reuse my wreath forms, saves a ton of money.

 I chose to paint the wood letters with orange paint so that it would help to bring out the copper in the copper glitter that you will do in the next step.
 The paint I used is DecoArt Americana Multi-Surface satin paint in Orange Sherbet.

-Tip: Use a lint roller to clean up any spilt glitter from your work surfaces.
-It also helps if you use glitter over a paper plate or something that can easily be bent to pour the glitter back in to the jar.
+Tip: Use a lint roller to clean up any spilled glitter from your work surfaces.
+It also helps if you use glitter over a paper plate or something that can easily be bent to pour the glitter back into the jar.

 I used DecouPage and brushed on a quick layer with a foam brush.
 Then before it dries sprinkle glitter over DecouPaged surface.
 It is sometimes best to work in small sections.
 Shake or tap off any excess glitter.

 Once you have all the wood letters glittered and they are dry you can seal them, this is optional but I usually do this so I don’t get glitter everywhere.
 I use a clear spray sealer found in the spray paint section of the hardware store.

 Now you can create your black bow for the top of your wreath.
 To see how I made the bow go HERE for a tutorial.
 I used a simple black cotton fabric.